 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

-The Authority is a Power Stable in WWE led by WWE COO Triple H. Their goal is to make life miserable for babyface wrestlers (especially Daniel Bryan, The Big Show, and to a lesser extent, Cody Rhodes and Goldust).
-Their claims of doing this is supposedly because it's "best for business."Formed the day after SummerSlam 2013 in which Triple H pedigreed Bryan after Bryan defeated John Cena to win the WWE Championship and allowing Orton to cash in his Money in the Bank briefcase to become the WWE Champion.
-The apparent members of the group at that point, not including Triple H and Stephanie McMahon included the three members of The Shield as their enforcers, before they broke away.
-They also attempted to strongarm The Big Show to do their bidding as a result of Show being apparently broke, but that changed when Big Show no longer wanting to follow The Authority's orders.Since then, the Authority has made life a living nightmare for WWE Superstars who have rebelled against them by putting them in handicap matches and even "fired" Rhodes after Rhodes lost to Orton on the September 2, 2013 episode of RAW.Definitely not to be confused with the superhero team The Authority.
+The Authority is a Power Stable in WWE led by WWE COO Triple H and Stephanie McMahon.
+Their goal is to make life miserable for babyface wrestlers (especially Daniel Bryan, The Big Show, and to a lesser extent, Cody Rhodes and Goldust), supposedly because it's "best for business."Formed the day after SummerSlam 2013 in which Triple H pedigreed Bryan after Bryan defeated John Cena to win the WWE Championship and allowing Orton to cash in his Money in the Bank briefcase to become the WWE Champion.
+The apparent members of the group at that point included the three members of The Shield as their enforcers, before they broke away.
+They also attempted to strongarm The Big Show to do their bidding as a result of Show being apparently broke, but Big Show ended up rebelling.Since then, the Authority has made life a living nightmare for WWE Superstars who have rebelled against them by putting them in handicap matches and even "fired" Rhodes after Rhodes lost to Orton on the September 2, 2013 episode of RAW.Definitely not to be confused with the superhero team The Authority.

 These tropes about The Authority are best for business: